DragonMinded/smartoutlet/README.md

 Collection of utilities for interfacing with various PDUs and smart outlets.
 Meant to be used alongside home automation scripts or Home Assistant with the "command_line" platform.

+## Support

+Supports fetching the state of and setting the state of any outlet on the following models.

+* APC AP7900 (Uses SNMP interface)
+* Synaccess NP-02 (Uses SNMP interface)
+* Synaccess NP-02B (Uses HTTP interface)

+Note that it is most-likely trivial to add support for other models of the same manufacturer.
+Namely, The NP-08 and NP-05 line of PDUs from Synaccess are likely identical save for outlet limits enforced in code.
+However, I don't have them to test so I haven't added them.
+Note also that if you have a PDU that works via standard SNMP you can use the "SNMP" generic outlet and provide the read and update MIBs as well as the on and off values.

 ## CLI

 A pair of command-line scripts are included that can probe or set the state of any supported outlet type.
 These can be used from the "command_line" platform of Home Assistant as long as you make sure this package is installed in your installation's venv and that `fetchoutlet` and `setoutlet` are located in the home directory of your Home Assistant setup.
 Some example uses are as follows.